Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/CustomContributorRole/Readme.md

 - You must replace "{Your Sub Id}" in the AzLabsCustomContributorRole.json file with your subscription id.

 # Directions
-1. Replace "{Your Sub Id}" in .\AzLabsCustomContribRole.json file with your subscription id.
+1. Replace "{Your Sub Id}" in .\AzLabsCustomContributorRole.json file with your subscription id.
 2. Open a PowerShell window.
 Make sure that the window notes it is running under administrator privileges.
-3. Run `ImportCustomContributorRole.ps1`.
+3. Run `ImportCustomContributorRole.ps1` which imports the custom role defined in .\AzLabsCustomContributorRole.json.

 This script will import the custom role into you subscription.
 Here are the steps to assign this to a teacher:
 1. Assign the teacher the Reader role at the lab account level.